moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 ### Director, Marketing Operations

 As the Director of Marketing Operations, you will be responsible for leading the team that ensures effective strategy, efficient investment, and accountability across the GitLab marketing department.
 You will be responsible for ensuring marketing technology is customized to the needs of its users as well as set up to ensure effective data quality.
-You will also lead process development, budget administration, and marketing analytics.
+You will also lead process development, and budget administration.

 #### Job Grade